Abhishek-G06/blog-preview-card/README.md

 ## Acknowledgments

-I would to thank my family and friends and obviously to Frontend Mentor and its community for providing such an amazing opportunity to practice and grow my skills.
+I would like to thank Frontend Mentor and its community for providing such an amazing opportunity to practice and grow my skills.